 “In July 2018 after Yezidi displacement camps Ezidikhan government opened talks with the Government of India concerning this and other development projects.
 Since 2014 when Shingal mountain water wells were either destroyed or poisoned by Daesh, the farmers and remaining residents have had no source of fresh water.
 Because of this, our farmers suffered one of the biggest losses in production in recent memory.

-“This system will provide fresh water to over 23,000 citizens.
+“This system will provide fresh water to all citizens.
 It is the first step in resuming agriculture production around Siba Sheikh Kadir.
 The Yezidis living in refugee camp will be also provided with fresh water.”

 “Since 2014, most villages in Shingal have been without clean drinking water due to ISIS poisoning our wells and destroying entire village water well systems.
 This was a long term project that the Ezidikhan Government has been working to get funded for the past three years.
 At last, with help from the Government of India and from Sewa International we were able to get funds needed to complete this project,” says Nallein Sowilo, Ezidikhan Minister of Justice.